Sick passenger evaluated at Logan Airport after arriving on flight from Beijing, coronavirus ruled out

 BOSTON, Mass.
-(WHDH) — A sick passenger has been evaluated at Logan International Airport Wednesday afternoon after arriving from Beijing, China, emergency officials said.
+(WHDH) — A sick passenger was evaluated at Logan International Airport Wednesday afternoon after arriving from Beijing, China, emergency officials said.

-The passenger refused transportation to the hospital and according to Boston EMS, they did not meet the criteria for coronavirus.
+First responders pulled onto the tarmac to check on the passenger who they say did not “meet the criteria” for coronavirus.
+That passenger did refuse to be transported to a hospital for treatment.

-Originally, the Massachusetts Port Authority reported that that passenger was transported to a local hospital — this was a false claim.
+Originally, the Massachusetts Port Authority reported that that passenger was transported to a local hospital but that was not the case.

-The Centers for Disease Control and Prevention expanded screening to 20 airports across the country Tuesday, focusing on international travelers and looking out for symptoms of coronavirus including fever, coughing and shortness of breath.
+The incident came after the Centers for Disease Control and Prevention expanded screening to 20 airports across the country Tuesday, focusing on international travelers and looking out for symptoms of coronavirus including fever, coughing and shortness of breath.

 The CDC sent extra staff to what they call “quarantine stations” to screen arrivals.